 Ingredients and notes

 Coconut Flour - Coconut flour takes the place of traditional flour in this soft and sweet cake recipe.
 It's important to note that flours are not equally exchangeable so if you will be using a different type of flour, the measurements may not align.
-Be sure to do your research before swapping out flours, or check out my Substitutions Guide!
+Be sure to do your research before swapping out flours.

 Eggs - The eggs give this gluten-free treat both its moisture and its structure.
 This recipe does not include any butter or oil so the eggs are the primary liquid in this quick recipe.